 To host the ultimate tailgating party, you've got to use the right stuff.
 The first step to a successful tailgating party is to have the proper gear.
 Check out this list of the top Must-Have Grilling Tools to get fired up about.
 You don't want to be fumbling with wayward hotdogs and burnt buns when you're trying to get into the game.
 After you've geared up, choose delicious recipes from our Guide to Building the Best Burger, recipes for Crazy-Good Veggie Burgers for Vegetarians, and healthy side dishes like these Twists on Grilled Vegetables.

-And make sure you grill it right!
-So before turning up the flame, brush up on your barbequing skills with our quick guide on How to Grill Anything Better.
-And, whether hot or cold, be sure to keep your food for the game safe to eat with these six rules to Avoid Food Poisoning at Your BBQ.
+And make sure you grill the right way!
+Before turning up the flame, brush up on your barbequing skills with our quick guide on How to Grill Anything Better.
+And, whether hot or cold, keep your food for the game safe to eat with these six rules to Avoid Food Poisoning at Your BBQ.

 If You're a Guest